10th May 2016

 Former Mayor of London Boris Johnson opened Thames Water‘s extension to the Lee Tunnel by flushing a toilet in an underground ceremony, declaring the £678 million project ‘an amazing achievement for British engineering’.

 The 4.3 mile-long Lee Tunnel extension took four years to build and is designed to stop sewage flushing into the River Thames and River Lee.
-It will be followed by the construction of an even larger sewer, the Thames Tideway Tunnel, later this year.
+It will be followed by constructing an even larger sewer, the Thames Tideway Tunnel, later this year.

 “This amazing new super sewer is providing the bold infrastructure needed to support the movements of our rapidly growing city.
 For years our historic Victorian systems have heaved at the seams, muddling along, battling to cope with the increasing rainfall and waste of a modern population.